ssbc/ssb-config/README.md

 Two objects to specify `incoming` and `outgoing` transports and transformations for connections.

-The default is this.
-It specifies the default tcp `net`work transport for incoming and outging connections, using secret-handshake/boxstream ([shs](https://github.com/auditdrivencrypto/secret-handshake)) for authentication and encryption.
+The default is the following.
+It specifies the default TCP `net`work transport for incoming and outging connections, using secret-handshake/boxstream ([shs](https://github.com/auditdrivencrypto/secret-handshake)) for authentication and encryption.

 ```json
 "connections": {